CartoDB/mobile-carto-libs/README.md

 The libraries included in the project are:

+##### CartoCSS
+An extended CartoCSS parser and translator to MapnikVT.

 ##### MapnikVT
-A higher-level vector tile rendering library that uses Mapnik-like XML style definition language.
+A mid level vector tile rendering library that uses Mapnik-like XML style definition language.
 Includes decoders for MapBox vector tiles and Torque tiles.

-##### CartoCSS
-An extended CartoCSS parser and translator to MapnikVT.

 #####  VT
 A low level vector tile rendering library using OpenGL ES 2.